partho1999/News-App-Using-Django-STRATIV-/README.md

 # News-App-Using-Django-STRATIV-
-A news apps website is built using Django framework.it's a ueser friendly news app which can be search news by country, source, category and keyword. user can also search mupltiple at a time.
+A news apps website is built using Django framework. it's a ueser friendly news app which can be search news by country, source, category and keyword. user can also search mupltiple at a time.

 ## Installation